 But with our two boys having two different things going on on Mondays (soccer practice and Trail Life meeting) and then their Sunday school on Wednesdays, our weeks are getting pretty crazy over here.
 So, it’s essential that I create a plan that I can work to make sure that I’m still feeding my family a homecooked meal and one that they will enjoy.

 So, I thought I’d share a few tips for meal planning for those that hate to meal plan like me.

 I’m a huge fan of cookbooks.
 In fact, sometimes when I just don’t feel like cooking, I’ll open up one of my cookbooks and just make the first thing I land on.
 But the main reason that I love cookbooks is that I don’t have to write down any of the recipes and my husband knows exactly where to find them when he wants to make something!

-I primarily use three cookbooks:
+I primarily use two cookbooks: